Jennifer Hudson is now an EGOT winner at the Tony Awards

 The singer/ actress won her first Tony award when “A Strange Loop” won for Best Musical.
 Hudson is a producer on the show.

-The achievement was the final trophy she needed to complete the EGOT quartet, which comprises of an Emmy, Grammy, Oscar and Tony.
+The achievement was the final trophy she needed to complete the EGOT quartet, which is comprised of an Emmy, Grammy, Oscar and Tony.

 The 40-year-old won an Academy Award in 2007 for Best Supporting Actress for her role as Effie White in “Dreamgirls.”
 Her self-titled debut solo album won a Grammy in 2009 for Best R&B Album.
 She later won another Grammy in 2017 for Best Musical Theater Album for the musical “The Color Purple.”